0

 Steering Wheel Adjustment for Neck and Shoulder Comfort

-If you find yourself suffering from neck strain and shoulders tense while driving, it may be time to adjust your steering wheel.
+If you find yourself suffering from neck strain and your shoulders are tense while driving, it may be time to adjust your steering wheel.

-The ideal position for your steering wheel is at a level where your hands can grip it comfortably without having to hunch over.
-You should also be able to reach all the controls on the steering wheel without having to stretch.
+The ideal position for your steering wheel is one where your hands can grip it comfortably without having to hunch over.
+You should also be able to reach all the controls on the steering wheel without having to stretch your arm.

 How can I adjust my driver's seat?